Wind tunnel: Automotive tunnels

 Wind tunnel testing of automobiles began in the 1920s, on cars such as the Rumpler Tropfenwagen, and the Chrysler Airflow.
 Initially, scale models were tested, then larger wind tunnels were built to test full-scale cars with the capability to measure aerodynamic drag which enables improvements to be made for reducing fuel consumption.
 Wunibald Kamm built the first full-scale wind tunnel for motor vehicles.

-Low speed tunnels

-Wind tunnels have been used to test sporting equipment including golf clubs, golf balls, bobsleds, bicycles, and race car helmets.
-Helmet aerodynamics are particularly important in open cockpit race cars such as Indycar and Formula One.
-Aerodynamic forces on the helmet at high speeds can cause considerable neck strain on the driver; and flow separation on the back side of the helmet can cause turbulent buffeting and thus blurred vision for the driver.

-Other problems are also studied with wind tunnels.
-The effects of wind on man-made structures need to be studied when buildings became tall enough to be significantly affected by the wind.
-Very tall buildings present large surfaces to the wind, and the resulting forces have to be resisted by the building's internal structure or else the building will collapse.
-Determining such forces was required before building codes could specify the required strength of such buildings and these tests continue to be used for large or unusual buildings.

 Aeroacoustic tunnels

 These tunnels are used in the studies of noise generated by flow and its suppression.

 High enthalpy

 A high enthalpy wind tunnel is intended to study flow of air around objects moving at speeds much faster than the local speed of sound (hypersonic speeds).
 "Enthalpy" is the total energy of a gas stream, composed of internal energy due to temperature, the product of pressure and volume, and the velocity of flow.
 Duplication of the conditions of hypersonic flight requires large volumes of high-pressure, heated air; large pressurized hot reservoirs, and electric arcs, are two techniques used.